-Students can look forward to a variety of performance opportunities throughout the year.
+Students can look forward to a variety of group interactions and performance opportunities throughout the year.
 Some of these may be limited to older or more advanced students, while others are for every student.
-A few have minimal participation costs, and will be added to a student’s monthly bill upon their decision to participate.
-Every student will be encouraged to perform on a minimum of two recitals per year: a Christmas Recital and a Spring Recital.
+A few may have minimal participation costs, and will be added to a student’s monthly bill upon their decision to participate.
+Every student will be encouraged to participate in group classes, and to perform in at least two events or recitals per studio year.

 Please inform me of any learning disabilities or emotional, physical, or other needs of any student or family currently enrolled in piano lessons.
 This information will enable me to best serve the needs of each student, and create a safe and positive learning environment for all.

 In the case of a student wanting to terminate lessons, the courtesy of one month advance notice is kindly requested.
 Any communication concerning reasons for termination, or any feedback that may serve to alter or improve the student’s lesson experience, is both welcome and encouraged.